Last Updated on March 2, 2021 by Shaun Snapp

 One can go back and forth on each of these bullet points.
 Some are false.
 For instance, HANA is not designed for unstructured data and is not priced for holding Big Data.
 HANA is not a player in the Big Data market.
 HANA is priced per GB and is very expensive per GB, so even if HANA is good for unstructured data, it is too costly to place much data in HANA.

 I cannot see why Oracle’s database is “tired and not innovative.”
 Part of what is happening is that Steve Lucas is commingling being immature with being innovative.
 Yes, HANA has more releases, but that is not necessarily a good thing.
-It means less stability, and HANA can’t compete with Oracle 12c in the ways that SAP promised that it could.
+It means less stability, and HANA can’t compete with Oracle 12c in how SAP promised that it could.
 Oracle 12c has a far better reputation for reliability than does HANA and for fault tolerance.

 #2: Comparison of Use Case Scenarios Between HANA and Exalytics